Fr33yr/Temperature-Logger-Clients/README.md

 ## 🖥️ Desktop Client
 **Built with**: Tauri and React
-**Purpose**: Desktop version for a more immersive data visualization experience using react charts, leveraging the performance of Tauri to create lightweight yet powerful applications.
+**Purpose**: Desktop version for a more immersive data visualization experience using React charts, leveraging the performance of Tauri to create lightweight yet powerful applications.

 ## 🖧 Node.js Server
 **Built with**: Node.js (Express)
 **Purpose**: Acts as the backend, handling communication between clients and the NodeMCU.
 Responsible for data storage, processing, and ensuring consistent synchronization across platforms.
-Using socket io for realtime data visialization.
+Uses Socket.IO for real-time data visualization.

 ## 🔌 NodeMCU Firmware
 **Built with**: C++ (Arduino Framework)